BitcoinDesign/Guide/guide/inheritance-wallet/backup.md

 Alice and Bob then encrypt the ZIP file with a strong password and both of them stores a copy of it in their personal password manager account, case they need to recover the wallet themselves.

 #### What is in the backup kit?
-The backup kit is just a ZIP file that contains the following contents:
+The backup kit is a ZIP file that contains:

 - **A PDF file** that contains the wallet descriptor and information about all six XPUBs.
 Is also contains a visual representation of the rules that are used to unlock the recovery path and the inheritance key set.
 - **Wallet backup files in various formats**, which can be used to import the wallet to other wallet applications like Sparrow, Nunchuk or others.